-There is a wide variety of mold removal chemicals available on the market.
+There is a wide variety of mold cleanup chemicals available on the market.
 The ordinary bleach is in fact just as effective as professional mold removal preparations.
 For particularly severe cases, if the contaminated surface allows it, oxygen water is used.

 Many people believe that if mold has appeared at particular room, the place is already “infected” and there will always be recurrences.
 For this reason, many people are looking for salvation in “disinfection”.
 This is a misconception.
 Spores of molds are everywhere around us, and there is no real opportunity to get rid of them.
 Whenever we create the right conditions, we will also observe their stormy development.
 For this reason, the unifying quality of chemicals is the perishable effect.

 The right approach to the mold removal problem is to remove the cause of molds.
 At normal air humidity molds can not grow, so it is especially important to properly ventilate and heat them.

 What is the principle of action of paint against mold?

 There are three varieties of paints on the market that act against molds.
 Unfortunately, none of these funds is devoid of serious deficiencies.

 Fungicide paints have added substances that are toxic to molds and are extremely effective for mold cleaning.
 There are a number of effective biocide preparations, but unfortunately their use is not safe for humans and domestic animals and is therefore highly unsuitable for use in homes.